KushalIsmael/DATS6401-GovtSpending/README.md

 Data for the project was cleaned and combined using Excel and Python.
 The final datasets were stored in a Google Sheet.

+A video presentation of the project is available in the repository.
+Visualizations can be accessed at https://kushalismael.github.io/Government-Spending-Visualizations/

 ## Data Sources
 - World Bank